-As a Community Network grows and takes form, it gives shape to one or more communities related to it, the community of its users, its maintainers, its allies.
+As a community network grows and takes form, it gives shape to one or more communities related to it, the community of its users, its maintainers, its allies.

 There are many choices during the first steps of the network development that can influence this evolution.
-So, depending on how concrete is your vision at the early stages, you might need to make appropriate decisions for these choices.
-In any case, it is good to start organizing early, to think about the objectives and the goals, the dimension you have in mind, and discuss this all with friends and other participants.
+So, depending on how concrete your vision is at the early stages, you might need to make appropriate decisions for these choices.
+In any case, it is good to start organising early, to think about the objectives and the goals, the dimension you have in mind, and discuss all this with friends and other participants.

-First of all, as we have already stressed, it is important to select the people that have the appropriate skills that share similar values and objectives.
+First of all, as we have already stressed, it is important to select people with the appropriate skills who share similar values and objectives.

-Second, a physical space acting as a meeting place, an info point, a library, a hub for your Community Network will help a lot to engage more people along the way.
+Second, a physical space acting as a meeting place, an info point, a library, a hub for your community network will help a lot to engage more people along the way.

 But beware that it will also frame the character of the community you are building.
-Depending on your environment and locality, you can seek help from the local authorities (municipality, county, ...) or from the local cultural associations, sometimes even the local religious organizations, or sport clubs.
-They often have social spaces, and may be willing to share and may end up getting involved in the Community Network too.
+Depending on your environment and locality, you can seek help from the local authorities (municipality, county, etc.) or from local cultural associations, sometimes even local religious organisations, or sport clubs.
+They often have social spaces, or high buildings like churches, and may be willing to share and may end up getting involved in the community network too.

-The same holds with the online forum that you will choose for online discussions, coordination, decision-making, etc. Clearly, a Facebook group can be more inclusive if you would wish to address a more mainstream audience, while a self-hosted Mattermost or Discourse.org platforms might raise a little the barrier to entry, but would make clear what are the political values of the project.
-Clearly you can choose to have more than one platform addressing different needs, and probably at some point you will want to have your own domain and setup a "traditional" web portal, like guifi.net, ninux.org and all other Community Networks did.
+The same holds with the online forum that you will choose for online discussions, coordination, decision making, etc. Clearly, a Facebook group can be more inclusive if you would wish to address a more mainstream audience, while a self-hosted Mattermost or Discourse.org platform might raise the barrier to entry a little, but would make clear what the political values of the project are.
+Clearly you can choose to have more than one platform addressing different needs, and probably at some point you will want to have your own domain and set up a "traditional" web portal, like guifi.net, ninux.org and other community networks have done.

-Finally, the name and overall branding of your network is also very important to this respect, so the naming and domain selection is a strategic choice.
-But don't wait to be fully confident about all your decisions before you start, you can change and add, and this is one of the beauty of building your own network, placing it into your Community and into the world.
-Those that will join later will also have an opinion, and it is important they can participate in the formation of the identity of the Community Network!
+Finally, the name and overall branding of your network is also very important in this respect, so the naming and domain selection is a strategic choice.
+But don't wait to be fully confident about all your decisions before you start, you can change and add, and this is one of the beauties of building your own network, placing it into your community and into the world.
+Those that will join later will also have an opinion, and it is important they can participate in the formation of the identity.